zpl-c/librg/README.md

 ## Status

 Currently under active development.
-Not ready to be used.
+It is not ready to be used.

 ## Structure
 Library has 2 basic dependencies:

-* [zpl](https://github.com/zaklaus/zpl) - ZPL is a collection of single-file public domain header-only libraries for C and C++.
+* [zpl](https://github.com/zpl-c) - ZPL is a collection of single-file public domain header-only libraries for C and C++.
 * [enet](https://github.com/lsalzman/enet) - ENet reliable UDP networking library.

-While `zpl` is header only library, `enet` is compilable library, with multiple source files, so it requires you to compile, and link it.
+While `zpl` is header only library, which integrates into librg implicitly, `enet` is a standalone dependency that has to be compiled separately and then linked with.

-## Whats new
+## What is new
-(Comparing to previous version of librg)
+(Comparing to the previous, obsolete version of librg)

-1. Single header library format, pure c implementation, and reduced number of depdendencies.
+- Single header library format, pure c implementation, and reduced number of depdendencies.
-2. Changes in method naming.
-All types, functions, defines, etc always starts with prefix `librg_`.
+- Changes in method naming.
+All types, functions, defines, etc always start with prefix `librg_`.
-3. Shared entity ids for all server-created entities.
+- Shared entity ids for all server-created entities.
-4. New, more robust event system design, with wrapping event sturct, event rejection.
+- New, more robust event system design, with wrapping event struct and event rejection.
-5. Changes in sending message interface.
-6. Methods for cleaning up entity pools after disconnection.
+- Changes in message sending interface.
+Methods for cleaning up entity pools after disconnection.
-7. Improved interface for handling basic user interaction events.
+- Improved interface for handling basic user interaction events.

 ## Example